disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 5. Do not navigate away from this page.

-### Task 2: Create application and table
+### Task 2: Create an application and table

-In this task, you will create an application, a table, and add new columns to the table.
+In this task, you will create an application, and a table, and add new columns to the table.

-1. Navigate to Microsoft Teams and login.
+1. Navigate to Microsoft Teams and log in.

 2. Select **Use the web instead** if prompted.